 The local Navigation section you create will display as a cyan bar below the top global Navigation.

 Any links you add below your Secondary links will appear when a user hovers over them with a mouse or taps them when using a mobile or tablet.

 There are good examples of Navigation sections on:

-The Navigation section must have a User need, Title, Summary and Owning organisation.
+You must also add a User need and Owning organisation.
 Read more about these in our Core components guide.

 Use the Primary link, Secondary and related links, and Tertiary links components to build your Navigation section.

 You should add your links in a logical structure.
 It may help to plan out the order of your links on paper first.